Xunantunich Mayan Ruins

 A must do activity when visiting San Ignacio!

 Climb this spectacular structure, which rises 40m (130 ft.)!
-One of the highest man-made buildings in the country and ALSO one of the most famous too!
-When you stand on top of “El Castillo” enjoy the same breath-taking view that the cities’ rulers once did!
-Look into Guatemala and much of our Jewel Belize with a 360-degree panoramic view!
+It is known as one of the highest, most famous man-made buildings in the country!
+When you stand on top of “El Castillo”, experience the same breath-taking view that the rulers once enjoyed!
+Get a small view of Guatemala, and much of our Jewel "Belize" with a 360-degree panoramic view!